 Do the hand motions change the stitch’s look?
 No.

 There are various ways to work stitches, but they look the same when completed.

 A great tool to have is a knitting winder.
 It makes everything easier.

 English style knitters hold the working yarn in their right hand, while continental knitters hold the yarn in the left hand.

-There are also generally less hand movements in continental than other knitting styles.
-The knit continental style is the one of the most popular knitting styles used for fair isle knitting and Norwegian knitting.
+The knit continental style is a popular knitting style used for fair isle knitting and Norwegian knitting.

 Here is how to do continental knitting.